marcus-downing/Hooks/README.md

         val buttonClicked = new ActionHook[Button]("Button Clicked")

-2. Create a plugin that attached something to that hook:
+2. Create a plugin that attaches a callback to that hook:

         object MyFeature extends Feature {
           def logButtonClicked(button: Button)(implicit c: PluginContext) =